 Here are 3 key concepts to help programmers learn to communicate from a listener’s standpoint by getting into the listener’s world:

-1. Understand That Radio Stations Are Not That Important
+1. Radio Stations Are Not That Important To A Listener

 Listeners simply don’t pay attention to what station is on while they go about their lives.
 They don’t compare stations.
 Their choice of station is a casual decision.
 They think you play the same songs every 20 minutes because they hear the most popular songs all the time, even if it’s not on your station.